TheRealEiskaffee/mongoose-archiver/README.md

       .catch(err => console.error(err));
     ```

-With the plugin applied, every `update` and `delete` operation will create a corresponding history document in a separate collection (`yourModelName_histories`).
+With the plugin applied, every `update` and `delete` operation will create a corresponding history document in a separate collection (`yourModelName_history`).
 This document will retain the previous version and metadata about the update or deletion.

 ## Options

 - `userField` (optional): Specifies the field in the document to track the user who performed the update or delete action.
 By default, the plugin will attempt to use this field to store user information in the history record.
+- `separator` (optional): Defines the separator for naming history collections (default: `'-'`).
 - `onUpdate` (optional): A custom function that is executed after archiving a document on an update operation.
 This function receives the document being updated as a parameter and can perform additional actions if needed.
-- `onUpdate` (optional): A custom function that is executed after deleting a document on an delete operation.
-This function receives the document being updated as a parameter and can perform additional actions if needed.
+- `onDelete` (optional): A custom function that is executed after archiving a document on a delete operation.
+This function receives the document being deleted as a parameter and can perform additional actions if needed.

 ## How It Works